Should You Take on a Partner or Go Solo?

 You will find that there are many advantages to taking on partners.
 You will have to endure a much lower upfront cost than if you would open on your own.
 Even if you take out some loans, you will not have the bulk of the debt on your shoulders.
 You can establish how much each person contributes and what their ownership will be.
 You will also not have to make all the decisions on your own or take all the risks by yourself.
 Your partners will assume part of those roles as well.

-Even though there are advantages to taking on partners, there will be disadvantages as well.
-Though you may have dreamed of opening this establishment since your youth, and now you will not have full control over it.
-The partners will have a say in the operations that have to get done and decisions that have to be made.
-It will be necessary to work together even though everyone has different personalities and preferences.
-It is important that all partners should be kept happy.
-Of course you also will not see the full profits.
-They will be split according to the initial agreement.
+While there are many advantages to taking on partners, however, there are disadvantages as well.
+Although you may have dreamed of opening this establishment since your youth, taking on partners means that you will not have full control over it.
+The partners will have a say in the operations and in the decisions that have to be made.
+And, although everyone will have different personalities and preferences, it will be necessary to work together towards the same goal.
+In addition, you will not see the full profits, as they will be have to be split according to the initial agreement.

 Who Makes a Good Partner